 The similarities

-With a payment processor and a POS terminal, the credit card transaction data is encrypted by the POS terminal reading the EMV chip in the credit and debit card (whether you swipe, tap, or dip).
+Example: With a payment processor and POS terminal, the transaction is encrypted by the terminal reading the EMV chip.
+With a payment gateway, encryption happens through the secure online connection that transmits the card details.

 The differences